v2.0.3-24

 • Independent Connections: Each presenter establishes separate peer-to-peer connections to all hosts

-• Click Synchronization: All hosts receive presenter clicks; visual indicators shared across all participants
+• Click Synchronization: All hosts receive presenter clicks and advance their own presentation; visual indicators shared across all participants

-• Same Serial Support: Multiple hosts can use the same license serial for backup scenarios
+• Same Serial Support: Multiple machines can use the same license serial for backup scenarios — each install registers as its own host, capped by the license's seat limit

 • Screen Share Per Host: Each host can stream independently; presenters see all available streams